Walter Brennan: Work at MGM

 A break for Brennan came when he was cast in The Wedding Night (1935), produced by Sam Goldwyn, alongside Gary Cooper (it was actually their second film together).
 He was only an extra, but his part was expanded during filming and it resulted in Brennan's getting a contract with Goldwyn.

 Goldwyn mostly loaned out Brennan's services to other studios.
 MGM put him in West Point of the Air (1935).
 He was reunited with Whale in Bride of Frankenstein (1935), in which he had a brief speaking part and also worked as a stuntman.

-Brennan's parts remained small in Party Wire (1935), Spring Tonic (1935), The Gay Lady (1935), Man on the Flying Trapeze (1935), and Welcome Home (1935).
+Brennan's parts remained small in Party Wire (1935), Spring Tonic (1935), The Gay Lady (1935), Man on the Flying Trapeze (1935) and Welcome Home (1935).
 He did a short, The Perfect Tribute (1935) and was in George Stevens' Alice Adams (1935), but his scenes were deleted.

 He could be seen in We're in the Money (1935) and She Couldn't Take It (1935).

-Move to Supporting Actor
+Move to supporting actor

-Brennan finally moved up to significant roles with a decent part in Goldwyn's Barbary Coast (1935), directed by Howard Hawks and an uncredited William Wyler.
-"That really set me up", he said later.
+Brennan finally earned significant roles with a decent part in Goldwyn's Barbary Coast (1935), directed by Howard Hawks and an uncredited William Wyler.
+"That really set me up", Brennan said later.

-He followed it with small appearances in Metropolitan (1935) and Seven Keys to Baldpate (1935).
+He followed with small appearances in Metropolitan (1935) and Seven Keys to Baldpate (1935).

 He had one of the leads in Three Godfathers (1936) playing one of the title outlaws.

-He had a small role in These Three (1936) with Wyler and a bigger one in Walter Wanger's The Moon's Our Home (1936) and Fury (1936), directed by Fritz Lang.
+He had a small role in These Three (1936) with Wyler and a larger one in Walter Wanger's The Moon's Our Home (1936) and Fury (1936), directed by Fritz Lang.

 First Oscar: Come and Get It (1936)

 Brennan's breakthrough part came when cast by Howard Hawks as Swan Bostrom in the period film Come and Get It (1936), playing the sidekick of Edward Arnold who eventually marries the girl Arnold abandons (played by Frances Farmer).
 Producer Sam Goldwyn fired Hawks during filming and replaced him with William Wyler.
 Brennan's performance earned him the first Academy Award for Best Supporting Actor.

-Brennan followed it with support parts in Banjo on My Knee (1936) at Fox, She's Dangerous (1937), and When Love is Young (1937).
+Brennan followed it with support parts in Banjo on My Knee (1936) at Fox, She's Dangerous (1937), and When Love Is Young (1937).
 Goldwyn announced him for a role in The Real Glory in 1936, but he ended up not appearing in the final film.

 Brennan had his first lead role in Affairs of Cappy Ricks (1937) at Republic Pictures.
 He followed it with the co-starring part in Fox's Wild and Woolly (1937), billed second after Jane Withers.
 He was in The Buccaneer (1938), directed by Cecil B. DeMille.

 Brennan portrayed town drunk and accused murderer Muff Potter in The Adventures of Tom Sawyer (1938).

-Brennan followed it with The Texans (1938), Mother Carey's Chickens (1938), and Goldwyn's The Cowboy and the Lady (1938) with Gary Cooper – the first time Brennan played Cooper's sidekick.
+Brennan followed it with The Texans (1938), Mother Carey's Chickens (1938) and Goldwyn's The Cowboy and the Lady (1938) with Gary Cooper – the first time Brennan played Cooper's sidekick.